-EXHIBIT INDEX Exhibit Number Description of Exhibit 1.1 Form of Underwriting Agreement 3.1 Fourth Amended and Restated Certificate of Incorporation of the Registrant, dated as of December 8, 2009, Certificate of Amendment to Fourth Amended and Restated Certificate of Incorporation of the Registrant, dated as of June 15, 2010, Certificate of Amendment to Fourth Amended and Restated Certificate of Incorporation of the Registrant, dated as of December 29, 2010, and Certificate of Third Amendment to Fourth Amended and Restated Certificate of Incorporation of the Registrant, dated as of June 17, 2014.
-3.2 By-laws of the Registrant 3.3 Form of Restated Certificate of Incorporation of the Registrant (to be effective upon the closing of this offering) 3.4 Form of Amended and Restated Bylaws of the Registrant (to be effective upon the closing of this offering) 3.5 Certificate of Fourth Amendment to Fourth Amended and Restated Certificate of Incorporation of the Registrant 4.1 Specimen Stock Certificate evidencing the shares of common stock 4.2 Form of Representative's Warrant Agreement 5.1 Opinion of Burns & Levinson LLP 10.1 2005 Equity Incentive Plan, as amended 10.2 2014 Equity Incentive Plan 10.3 Employee Stock Purchase Plan 10.4† Transaction Protocol (License Agreement), by and between Optis B.V., Optis France SA, and Mrs. Francine Behar-Cohen, dated as of July 23, 1999 10.5† Amended and Restated License Agreement, by and between University of Miami and EyeGate Pharma SA (f/k/a Optis France SA), dated as of December 16, 2005 10.6 Form of Indemnification Agreement 10.7# Form of Second Amended and Restated Employment Agreement by and between the Registrant and Stephen From (to be effective upon closing of this offering) 10.8# Form of Amended and Restated Offer of Employment by and between the Registrant and Michael Manzo (to be effective upon closing of this offering) 10.9 Form of Notice of Stock Option Grant pertaining to the 2014 Equity Incentive Plan 10.10 Form of Notice of Stock Unit Award pertaining to the 2014 Equity Incentive Plan 10.11† First Amendment to First Amended and Restated License Agreement of and between EyeGate Pharma SA and University of Miami, dated as of July 7, 2014 21.1 Subsidiaries of the Registrant 23.1 Consent of Independent Registered Accounting Firm 23.2 Consent of Burns & Levinson LLP (included in Exhibit 5.1) 24.1 Power of Attorney
+Number Description of Exhibit 1.1 Form of Underwriting Agreement 3.1 Fourth Amended and Restated Certificate of Incorporation of the Registrant, dated as of December 8, 2009, Certificate of Amendment to Fourth Amended and Restated Certificate of Incorporation of the Registrant, dated as of June 15, 2010, Certificate of Amendment to Fourth Amended and Restated Certificate of Incorporation of the Registrant, dated as of December 29, 2010, and Certificate of Third Amendment to Fourth Amended and Restated Certificate of Incorporation of the Registrant, dated as of June 17, 2014.
+3.2 By-laws of the Registrant 3.3 Form of Restated Certificate of Incorporation of the Registrant (to be effective upon the closing of this offering) 3.4 Form of Amended and Restated Bylaws of the Registrant (to be effective upon the closing of this offering) 4.1 Specimen Stock Certificate evidencing the shares of common stock 4.2 Form of Representative's Warrant Agreement 5.1 Opinion of Burns & Levinson LLP 10.1 2005 Equity Incentive Plan, as amended 10.2 2014 Equity Incentive Plan 10.3 Employee Stock Purchase Plan 10.4† Transaction Protocol (License Agreement), by and between Optis B.V., Optis France SA, and Mrs. Francine Behar-Cohen, dated as of July 23, 1999 10.5† Amended and Restated License Agreement, by and between University of Miami and EyeGate Pharma SA (f/k/a Optis France SA), dated as of December 16, 2005 10.6 Form of Indemnification Agreement 10.7# Form of Second Amended and Restated Employment Agreement by and between the Registrant and Stephen From (to be effective upon closing of this offering) 10.8# Form of Amended and Restated Offer of Employment by and between the Registrant and Michael Manzo (to be effective upon closing of this offering) 10.9 Form of Notice of Stock Option Grant pertaining to the 2014 Equity Incentive Plan 10.10 Form of Notice of Stock Unit Award pertaining to the 2014 Equity Incentive Plan 10.11† First Amendment to First Amended and Restated License Agreement of and between EyeGate Pharma SA and University of Miami, dated as of July 7, 2014 21.1 Subsidiaries of the Registrant 23.1 Consent of Independent Registered Accounting Firm 23.2 Consent of Burns & Levinson LLP 24.1 Power of Attorney between and

-^{} Previously filed.

-[†] Confidential treatment requested as to portions of the exhibit.
-Confidential materials omitted and filed separately with the Securities and Exchange Commission.

-[#] Management contract or compensatory plan or arrangement.
+- To be filed by amendment. - Previously filed. - † Confidential treatment requested as to portions of the exhibit.
+Confidential materials omitted and filed separately with the Securities and Exchange Commission. - # Management contract or compensatory plan or arrangement.